The "Matterhorn of the South"

 Continue up the Matukituki Valley to French Ridge and climb up through steep native beech forest to French Ridge Hut.
 5-6 hours.

 Using crampons and ice axe, climb up to the top of French Ridge to gain the Quarterdeck and access onto the Bonar Glacier.
 In good conditions you may spend the night in a snow cave or bivvy at the base of Mount French or near Bevan Col. Alternatively continue to Colin Todd Hut for the night.
-If time and conditions permit, you may also climb to the summit of Mount French or Mount Bevan to savour the panoramic views of Mount Aspiring and its surrounding peaks.
+If time and conditions permit, you may also climb to the summit of Mount French to savour the panoramic views of Mount Aspiring and its surrounding peaks.
 6-8 hours.

 A big day descending steep and technical terrain from Bevan Col back down to the Matukituki Valley and Aspiring Hut.
 Your guide will provide protection with a rope over steeper rocky sections.
 Enjoy a big meal and well earned rest at the hut.
 10-12 hours.